800,000 babies die of poor breastfeeding globally each year, says Health Commissioner

 He added that the government was also considering granting paternity leave to the male civil servants, to make both parents responsible for the care of their newborns.

-Filani then appealed to mothers to refrain from unwholesome cultural practices, mandating giving off water and other fluids to newborns and embrace exclusive breastfeeding.
+Filani then appealed to mothers to refrain from unwholesome cultural practices, mandating giving of water and other fluids to newborns and embrace exclusive breastfeeding.

 He added that this would assist in boosting the baby’s immunities, thereby reducing morbidity and mortality rates in the system.